HipppB/HipppB/README.md

 I'm a french engineering student at ISEP.
 I'm doing my best to improve my coding skills ! 🧑🏻‍💻<br>
 Feel free to check my **[portfolio](https://bach.fr "Hippolyte Bach")**.
+You want me to develop something for you ?
+Contact me !

 ### Connect with me: